 The courts have allowed governments to impose “reasonable” time, place, and manner restrictions on protests, especially when sound amplification is used.
 Large rallies and marches with lots of people and a sound system normally require a permit.

-Your local National Lawyers Guild or Civil Liberties Union group can help provide you with information about protesting in your community.
-They may also provide a legal observer to monitor the behavior of the police.
-For larger events, recruit some experienced people to act as liaisons with the police to negotiate what you can do or not do during the protest.
-There may also be prior local court rulings that detail how the police and government are to respond to protests.
+Your local National Lawyers Guild or American Civil Liberties Union chapter can help provide you with information about protesting in your community.
+They may also provide a legal observer to monitor the behavior of police.
+For larger events, recruit experienced people to act as liaisons with the police to negotiate what you can or cannot do during the protest.
+There may also be prior local court rulings that detail how the police and government should respond to protests.

 Fossil Fuel Industry Seeks to Curtail Protests

-Many states are seeking to crack down on protests in response to climate and Black Lives Matter activists.
-This tends to be aimed at larger direct action and civil disobedience events.
+Many states are seeking to crack down on protests in response to climate and Black Lives Matter activism.
+These crackdowns tend to be aimed at larger direct action and civil disobedience events.

-As of 2021, 8 states had passed laws cracking down on protests and twenty-one had pending laws.
+As of 2021, eight states had passed laws cracking down on protests and twenty-one had pending laws.
 New Arkansas, Kansas and Montana laws increase penalties for protesting near oil and gas pipelines and other infrastructure.
-Republican bill sponsors and police groups say increasing penalties for crimes committed during a protest (e.g., blocking traffic) claiming it will help prevent violence and protect law enforcement officers.
+Republican bill sponsors and police groups say increasing penalties for crimes committed during a protest (such as blocking traffic), will help prevent violence and protect law enforcement officers.

-In 2019, the National Lawyers Guild reported that in the prior two years, twelve states had considered bills to designate fossil fuels as critical infrastructure and allow greater latitude in prosecuting those who protest them.
-Lawsuits are also routinely brought against protestors by private companies with the goal of tying protestors up in long and expensive lawsuits.
+In 2019, the National Lawyers Guild reported that in the prior two years, twelve states had considered bills to designate fossil fuels as critical infrastructure and allow greater latitude in prosecuting those who protest against fossil fuel infrastructure.
+Lawsuits are also routinely brought against protestors by private companies with the goal of keeping them occupied in long and expensive lawsuits.

 The treatment of protestors in other countries, especially those with authoritarian governments, can be far more brutal, with beatings, assaults, long jail terms, or even killings.
 For instance, more than 320 land and environmental defenders have been killed in Columbia over the last decade.
 Certainly, many countries suppress dissent.
-The United States only ranks 15th in world rankings for human rights.
-China, the world’s largest greenhouse emitter, ranks 150, though it has become a little more tolerant of environmental protests in recent years.
+The U.S. falls out of the top ten in worldwide ranking for human freedoms (measuring both personal and economic freedom.)
+China, the world’s largest greenhouse emitter, ranks 150, although it has become slightly more tolerant of environmental protests in recent years.

-Countries globally are cracking down on protests.
-A letter signed by more than four hundred scientists, including more than a dozen with the IPCC, stated “around the world today, those who put their voices and bodies on the line to raise the alarm are being threatened and silenced by the very countries they seek to protect.
+Globally, nations are cracking down on protests.
+A letter signed by more than 400 scientists, including more than a dozen with the Intergovernmental Panel on Climate Change (IPCC), stated “around the world today, those who put their voices and bodies on the line to raise the alarm are being threatened and silenced by the very countries they seek to protect.
 We are gravely concerned about the increasing criminalization and targeting of climate protestors around the world.”

-In June 2022, Human Rights Watch said the Australian state of New South Wales were disproportionately punishing climate protesters in violation of their basic rights to peaceful protest.
+In June 2022, Human Rights Watch said the Australian state of New South Wales was disproportionately punishing climate protesters in violation of their basic rights to peaceful protest.
 Proposed anti-protest laws in the states of Victoria and Tasmania would also invoke harsh penalties for non-violent protest.
-The courts threw out a 2019 police ban in London to protests by Extinction Rebellion.
-In 2017, Poland, the host of COP24, passed a law to curtail the rights of environmental activists to protest at the UN climate talks and subjected them to government surveillance.
+The courts threw out a 2019 ban of protests by Extinction Rebellion in London.
+In 2017, Poland, the host of COP24, passed a law to curtail the rights of environmental activists to protest at the United Nations climate talks and subjected them to government surveillance.
 During the climate talks in Paris, protestors were placed under house arrest and had to report to police three times a day.